IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     ![](_attachments/installAssistantOperator3.png)

-    The install process will take a few minutes.
+    The installation process takes a few minutes.
 Do not continue until you see the message: **Installed operator: ready for use**.

     ![](_attachments/installAssistantOperator4.png)

-31. In your command prompt or terminal window, run the following commands to add the container registry credential to the operator's service account.
+31. In your command prompt or terminal window, run the following commands to add the Container Registry credential to the operator's service account.

     ```
     oc project wxa4z-byos